SuneGadegaard/DinnerWithFriends/README.md

 ### Constraints

 Here all constraints are formulated and described.
-First of all, the model should ensure that each kids $i\in P$ is in exactly one groupe at each event.
+First of all, the model should ensure that each kids $i\in P$ is in exactly one group at each event.
 This is ensured by the constraints

 $$